10 Job Interview Tips: How to Get the Job You Want

 Job Interview Gone Wrong

 I was helping conduct a panel interview for entry level positions in my department.
-This person walked in wearing clothing inappropriate for the interview, forgot how old she was, stated she was like a "chameleon" when it came to getting along with others, and admitted that she was still late to work often despite her boss talking to her about it.
+This person walked in wearing clothing inappropriate for the interview and admitted that she was still late to work often despite her boss talking to her about it.
 This is an example of what NOT to do at a job interview.

 Don't Ramble in a Job Interview